jonashackt/gitlab-ci-stack/README.md

 Which is mainly because of security reasons: `You should strongly consider running GitLab pages under a different hostname than GitLab to prevent XSS attacks`.
 GitLab and GitLab Pages would also share the same cookies and so on...

-That means, we cannot serve our GitLab pages under `pages.jonashackt.io`, since we already use `gitlab.jonashackt.io` with uses the same [Top-level domain](https://en.wikipedia.org/wiki/Top-level_domain).

-So you __have to__ register a separate domain - like `jonashackt.me`.
+But: You don´t need a "real" root domain (which I interpret as seperate [Top-level domain](https://en.wikipedia.org/wiki/Top-level_domain) (TLD) ).
+I really struggled in the first place trying to use another TLD here.
+But we can simple serve our GitLab Pages at `pages.jonashackt.io`, which is simply another subdomain of the same top-level domain!

-With that we also need to configure Vagrant DNS to use multiple TLDs, which [is possible](https://github.com/BerlinVagrant/vagrant-dns#vm-options) with the `vm.dns.tlds` configuration key.
-Our [Vagrantfile](Vagrantfile) looks like this:
+The great Vagrant DNS is [able to use multiple TLDs](https://github.com/BerlinVagrant/vagrant-dns#vm-options) with the `vm.dns.tlds` configuration key.
+Our [Vagrantfile](Vagrantfile) would then look like this:

 ```
 # instead of